cotes2020/jekyll-theme-chirpy/_posts/01GCP/Bigdata/2021-01-01-GCP-BigData.md

 Once the data is in a cluster,
-- use Spark and Spark SQL to do <font color=red> data mining </font>
+- use Spark and Spark SQL to do <font color=OrangeRed> data mining </font>

-- use MLib, Apache Spark's machine learning libraries to <font color=red> discover patterns through machine learning </font>
+- use MLib, Apache Spark's machine learning libraries to <font color=OrangeRed> discover patterns through machine learning </font>